Day of half day trips from Madrid

 Don´ t miss: The Roman Aqueduct, El Alcazar, The Cathedral

 How to get from Madrid to Segovia: Depending on the traffic it can take about an hour by car (there are also several buses and trains to Segovia throughout the day)

-Enjoy a private tour with an expert tour guide and discover the best of Segovia.
+Enjoy a private tour from Madrid to Segovia with an expert tour guide and discover the best of this town.
 We can customize a half or a full day trip for you.

 Sepúlveda is a magical place.
 This tiny village located in an appealing location is mainly visited by Spaniards.
 You can wonder around the old streets and feel the atmosphere of a typical Castilian town.
 Situated in a natural park it offers fantastic views.
 According to the locals it is one of the best places to visit near Madrid and they also insist, that in Sepúlveda you can try one of the best roasted meat in the country.

 You can taste many local pastry products as well, for example at the famous “Pastelería La Peña”.

 Don´ t miss: Plaza de España, Castle and the walls, The main Church

 How to get from Madrid to Sepúlveda: 1h30 from Madrid by car.

 Located in the south of Madrid, Aranjuez is included in the UNESCO World Heritage list because of its old town, landscapes with the Tagus river and its wonderful Royal Palace.
 This palace and town were specially beloved by the Bourbon dynasty kings who embellished it with imposing fountains, gardens and parks.
 In fact, these kings spent in Aranjuez most of their time and they used to organize there many cultural events and concerts.

 From April until the end of June and from September to October you can get from Madrid to Aranjuez by the famous Strawberry train (classic rail excursion).